 C. Edibility and Bioavailability of Nutrients

-Antinutrients, cellulose and insoluble fibers are not the only deterrents in terms of nutrient absorption.
-For crops like tubers, grains and beans; cooking or food processing is imperative.
+Antinutrients, cellulose, and insoluble fibers are not the only deterrents in terms of nutrient absorption.
+Cooking or food processing is also imperative for crops like tubers, grains, and beans.
 Why?
-This is because cooking will make these products edible and more digestible for our gastrointestinal tract.
+This is because cooking will make these products edible and more digestible for your gastrointestinal tract.

 Take soybeans and other dried beans for example.
 It is true that uncooked beans contain more nutrients.
 However, it has been a common practice to soak and cook it before consumption.
 There are various reasons for this.
 The simplest one is to make it digestible.

 Dried beans are hard little crops that may damage your oral cavity when eaten raw.
-Both soaking and simmering makes it soft and edible.
+Both soaking and simmering make these foods soft and edible.
 These methods also reduces its antinutrient contents.
 At the same time, it also unleashes its healthful compounds.